My story part one

 "Come on lads, lets see what you fuckers can do.."

 I reasoned they would charge in a blur of energy and wasted effort.
-If I went in swinging and kept going there was a good chance for breaking through.
+If I went in

 My first mistake - believing them to be like those I'd faced on the Moss Side.